Please do not dispose of the following in your red recycling bin.

 Recycle your Christmas tree

 250 tonnes of Christmas trees are simply thrown away after Christmas.* If you have a real Christmas tree, the most environmentally conscious way to dispose of it after Christmas is to compost it.
-If you cannot compost your Christmas tree yourself, you can bring it to Chalvey Household Waste Recycling Centre.
+If you cannot compost your Christmas tree yourself, you can bring it, free of charge, to Chalvey Household Waste Recycling Centre.

 Make sure all decorations, tree stands, soil, pots and netting have been removed.